-201. Pay Policy
+201. Pay Policy Revised: 8/23/2023

-- .1 It is the policy of the City of Tulsa to compensate employees in a manner that will attract and retain competent, qualified personnel, address pay equity considerations and provide opportunities for advancement.
+.1 It is the policy of the City of Tulsa to compensate employees in a manner that will attract and retain competent, qualified personnel, address pay equity considerations and provide opportunities for advancement.
 Rates of pay are established that are determined to be appropriately competitive with local cities and private sector employers and/or with comparable public sector employers.
-Efficiency and effectiveness in government along with the City's budgetary resources shall be considered in determining wage structures. - .2 The pay policies established by the City of Tulsa shall conform to the rules of public accountability as outlined in Article 10, §17 of the Oklahoma State Constitution prohibiting the City from paying employees for time not worked and Article 1, § 3.M of the City of Tulsa Charter which authorizes the City to appropriate and expend money only for public purposes. - .3 The City of Tulsa shall comply with the provisions of the Fair Labor Standards Act (FLSA) including all provisions of Section 7(k) of the FLSA for law enforcement and fire protection personnel.
-Employees not covered under the FLSA include electedofficials and their immediate appointed staff and independent contractors. - .4 Unless pay exceptions have been specifically authorized by the Personnel Director, relevant sections of a collective bargaining agreement or approved by the Mayor or Mayor's designee, every employee in the classified service shall be paid within a pay range established for the classification to which his/her position is assigned.
-The pay rate shall not exceed the maximum of the pay range for that position.
-ThePersonnel Director may act as the Mayor's designee on pay policy exceptions.
-Each position and/or classification shall be assigned to a pay designator and pay grade that will be determined by evaluating the position/classification using a recognized position evaluation system and/or market review analysis. - .5 In the event an error is made that causes an employee to be overpaid wages, it is the employee's responsibility to notify their immediate supervisor as soon as the error is detected.
-The employee's immediate supervisor should immediately notify the Payroll Section of the Finance Department and the Human Resources Department. - .51 The Human Resources Department will make arrangements with the Employee for repayment of the monies in conformance with all lawspertaining to wage overpayments. - .52 Any remaining balance of any overpayment will be deducted from the employee's final paycheck upon termination of their employment.
+Efficiency and effectiveness in government along with the City's budgetary resources shall be considered in determining wage structures.

+- .2 The pay policies established by the City of Tulsa shall conform to the rules of public accountability as outlined in Article 10, §17 of the Oklahoma State Constitution prohibiting the City from paying employees for time not worked and Article 1, § 3.M of the City of Tulsa Charter which authorizes the City to appropriate and expend money only for public purposes. - .3 The City of Tulsa shall comply with the provisions of the Fair Labor Standards Act (FLSA) including all provisions of Section 7(k) of the FLSA for law enforcement and fire protection personnel.
+Employees not covered under the FLSA include elected officials and their immediate appointed staff and independent contractors. - .4 Under the Charter, every employee in the classified service is paid within a pay range established for the assigned position's classification which cannot exceed the maximum of the pay range for that position.
+Each position and/or classification is assigned to a pay designator and pay grade that is determined by the Personnel Director or designee by evaluating the position/classification using a recognized position evaluation system and/or market review analysis. - .5 The City takes reasonable steps to ensure that employees receive the correct amount of pay each paycheck and are paid promptly on the scheduled paydays.
+Employees should review their paycheck for errors and must immediately report any discrepancies to their direct supervisor, who will likewise immediately notify the Payroll Section of the Finance Department and the Human Resources Department. - If an error occurs that results in an underpayment to the employee, the City will pay the difference no later than the next regular payday. - .52 If the employee was overpaid, the employee is required to return the overpayment to the City and is not entitled to retain any pay that is more than the wages earned.
+The employee has until the next regular payday to either repay the overpaid amount in a lump sum or sign an agreement authorizing repayment by payroll deduction, whichever the employee prefers.
+When employment ends, any remaining balance owed will be considered an offset to any final wages otherwise due the employee.